(631) 726-8420 Southampton

 As the sole provider of emergency care on the South Fork, Southampton Hospital must be ready for any type of medical situation.
 The emergency room is often the first hospital experience someone has and they usually arrive frightened and in pain.
 Having a highly trained and experienced team waiting is essential.

 We treat more than 25,000 people annually in our Emergency Department.
 In fact, we receive more emergency visits in July and August than some New York City hospitals.
 Our physicians, Board-certified in Emergency Medicine, and specialty-trained staff are available 24 hours a day, 365 days of the year, to treat a full spectrum of patient experiences—from minor cuts to traumatic injuries, and illnesses from the common cold to heart and stroke incidents.
 With the most sophisticated, non-invasive cardiac diagnostic and monitoring technology available and, as a New York State-designated Stroke Center, we are the destination of ambulances when a heart attack or stroke is suspected.
-Southampton Hospital is an affiliate of Stony Brook Medicine, a member of the East End Health Alliance, and is accredited by the Joint Commission.
+Southampton Hospital is an affiliate of Stony Brook Medicine and is accredited by the Joint Commission.